ultrabug/py3status/py3status/modules/README.md

 ### <a name="deadbeef"></a>deadbeef

-Display track currently playing in deadbeef.
+Display song currently playing in deadbeef.

 Configuration parameters:
   - `cache_timeout` how often we refresh usage in seconds *(default 1)*